We offer the Chartered Manager Degree Apprenticeship at our site in Canary Wharf, London.

 T: 0191 515 3555 /firstname.lastname@example.org

 If you’re looking to start an apprenticeship, it is the employer that will advertise this opportunity, not the University.
-To search for apprenticeships offered by employers in your area go to: gov.uk/apply-apprenticeship.
-If you’re already employed and are interested in gaining higher-level skills, talk to your employer about whether they will support you to enrol on one of our higher or degree apprenticeship programmes.
+To search for apprenticeships offered by employers in your area go to gov.uk/apply-apprenticeship.
+If you’re already employed and are interested in gaining higher-level skills, talk to your employer about whether they will support you to enrol in one of our higher or degree apprenticeship programmes.
 Your employer could use their Apprenticeship Levy or receive financial support to cover up to 100% of tuition and professional fees of our higher and degree apprenticeships.